ellisztamas/simmiad/README.md

 2. **clustering** The covariance between distance along the transect and the frequency of identical genotypes.
 3. **matching_pairs**: The number of pairs of identical genotypes in the transect.
 4. **count_NA**: The number of empty sampling points.
-5. **n_genotypes**: The number of unique genotypes sampled in the transect (note that this will be different from what you gave as `distance_identity`, because the latter reflects genotypes in *the whole population*, not just in the transect).
+5. **n_genotypes**: The number of unique genotypes sampled in the transect (note that this will be different from what you gave as `n_starting_genotypes`, because the latter reflects genotypes in *the whole population*, not just in the transect).
 6. **stability**: How often individual sampling points are occupied by the same genotype in the final generations and 1, 2, ..., n generations back.
 7. **distance_identity**: Probabilities of finding identical genotypes in pairs of sampling points at all possible distances between transects.
 For example, if there are five evenly spaced sampling points as in the example above, there are four possible distances between sampling points.
 Rows indicate replicate simulations.